Chiropractic Decompression Table Therapy for Low Back and Neck Pain

 Photo Credit: Hill DT Solutions

 Spinal surgery is a scary thing.
 Our nerves are the main mode of transportation for the electrical signals from the brain to the rest of the body; letting sharp instruments near this sensitive area comes with a significant amount of risk.
-In the series premiere of Lost on ABC, one major character recounts a story of his first time operating on the spine of a sixteen year old kid.
+In the series premiere of Lost on ABC, one major character recounts a story of his first time operating on the spine of a sixteen-year-old kid.
 “At the end,” he says, “after thirteen hours I was closing her up and I accidentally ripped her dural sac; it’s at the base of the spine where all the nerves come together.
-Membrane as thin as tissue and it ripped open -- nerves just spilled out of her like angel hair pasta.”
+A membrane as thin as tissue and it ripped open -- nerves just spilled out of her like angel hair pasta.”
 Pretty scary imagery for the first half-hour of a network television program, sure, but a harsh possible reality of having a surgeon take a scalpel to your back.
-Usually this type of spinal decompression surgery is meant to alleviate pain caused by a pinched nerve root but is there a less invasive way to find serious relief for life debilitating back pain?
+Usually, this type of spinal decompression surgery is meant to alleviate pain caused by a pinched nerve root but is there a less invasive way to find serious relief for life-debilitating back pain?
 Something that is just as effective but less risky?
-And you can find it at at your Chiropractor office in Fort Lauderdale, Florida.
+And you can find it at your Chiropractor office in Fort Lauderdale, Florida.

 Spinal Decompression Therapy is a safe, comfortable, and effective chiropractic treatment for people who suffer from low back and neck pain of the lumbar and cervical area.
 If your spinal disc is involved with your discomforts or if you’ve secured yourself a diagnosis of a bulging and/or herniated disc, then this chiropractic spinal decompression therapy may be exactly what you have been searching for!